jamsocket/limelight/README.md

     // This will correspond to "uniform float u_rotate" in the vertex shader. let rotate_uniform = Uniform::new(std::f32::consts::PI / 3.4);

-    // This will correspond to "uniform vec2 u_rotate" in the vertex shader. let scale_uniform = Uniform::new([0.5, 0.8]);
+    // This will correspond to "uniform vec2 u_scale" in the vertex shader. let scale_uniform = Uniform::new([0.5, 0.8]);

     // This will correspond to "uniform vec3 u_color" in the fragment shader.